Chapter 6: Requisites

 Revising only a Prerequisite, Corequisite, or Advisory

-If a department wishes only to revise the prerequisite, corequisite, or advisory for a course, they shall submit a Modify Course or Modify Program proposal in CurricuNET and update the requisite information.
+If a department wishes only to revise the prerequisite, corequisite, or advisory for a course, in most cases they shall submit a Modify Course or Modify Program proposal in CurricuNET and update the requisite information.
+However, an expedited process is desirable if a non-substantive change to the requisite course does not alter the level of preparation expected for the target course.

 When contemplating the type of preparation needed for a course,